 Many water companies have water usage calculators on their website, to help you work out how much you are likely to pay if you have a meter.
-You can also use a calculator on the Consumer Council for Water website at www.ccwater.org.uk.
+Check how much you could save using the water meter calculator on the Consumer Council for Water (CCW) website.

 If you find you are not better off after changing to a meter, you can usually change back to how the bill was paid before within twelve months.
 You can't do this if you have moved into a property where a meter is already installed, or if universal metering has been introduced for everyone in your area.

 If you're a tenant, you can still ask for a meter.